-The REALEURASIA Blog is edited by the four senior members of the project (Chris Hann, Matthijs Krul [until September 2017], Ivan Rajkovic [from November 2017], Sylvia Terpe and Lale Yalçın-Heckmann).
+The REALEURASIA Blog is edited by the four senior members of the project (Chris Hann, Matthijs Krul [until September 2017], Ivan Rajkovic [from November 2017], Beata Switek [from January 2018], Sylvia Terpe and Lale Yalçın-Heckmann).
 It features research funded by the European Research Council under the European Union's Seventh Programme, ERC Grant Agreement No. 340854 (REALEURASIA).
 The blog has the following functions:

 To link the anthropological themes and historical vision of the project to current affairs (international relations, political economy etc.)